kbravh/tweet-to-markdown/README.md

 ## Usage

 To use this tool, you'll need to set up an application and get a bearer token on the [Twitter developer dashboard](https://developer.twitter.com/en/portal/dashboard).
-Once you have the bearer token, either store it in the environment variable `TWITTER_BEARER_TOKEN` or pass it to the command line tool with the `-b` (`--bearer`) flag.
+Once you have the bearer token, either store it in the environment variable `TWITTER_BEARER_TOKEN` or pass it to the command line tool with the `-b` (`--bearer`) flag with each call.

 Grabbing a tweet is as easy as calling the `ttm` command and passing in the tweet URL.